Women in the NYSP

 Although the campaign that resulted in the creation of the New York State Police in 1917 was led by two women, Moyca Newell and Katherine Mayo, it was not until 56 years later that the first female recruits would enter the academy.
 In 1974, Carol Johnston, Carol Desell, Maureen Tuffey, and Regina Robbins were the first women to become New York State Troopers.
 They are pictured here with Superintendent William Kirwan at graduation.
 Today, there are over 400 women that are sworn members holding 15 different ranks, many of which are supervisory.

-Colonel Patricia M. Groeber, Field Command - Division Headquarters
+First Deputy Superintendent Patricia M. Groeber, Field Command - Division Headquarters

-I have been a member of the New York State Police since 1986 and currently possess the rank of Deputy Superintendent in Division Headquarters, serving as the Field Commander.
+I have been a member of the New York State Police since 1986 and currently possess the rank of First Deputy Superintendent in Division Headquarters, serving as the Field Commander.
 I have had the privilege of serving in many capacities during my career in both the uniform force and in the Bureau of Criminal Investigations.

 If I could say anything about this job to people considering this as a career, I would highlight the opportunities it affords you, the tremendous challenges presented and the sense of accomplishment for what we do everyday.
 I could not be more proud of the people I work with throughout New York State.